snekse/test-often-and-prosper-slides/README.md

 From the project root, run `npm start`.
 This will start a node server providing the slides on port `8000`.
 By default, the slides play without movies or sound.
 If you would like to enable those, add a `?autoplay` to the url like this:
 [http://localhost:8000/?autoplay](http://localhost:8000/?autoplay)

+## Companion Project

+There is a small starter project that loosely accompany these slides.
+It's meant to get you up and running quickly with something you can play around with.

+It is located at [test-often-and-prosper](https://github.com/snekse/test-often-and-prosper)